richardvd91/Dutch_Zendesk_Priority_Highlights/README.md

 ## This is a Google Chrome Extension.

+Instructions on how to install a Google Chrome Extension can be found [here](https://developer.chrome.com/extensions/getstarted#unpacked).

 ### This extension works in the Views pages:

 * Identifies tickets that have a Priority.